-- Block of continuous time of at least two or more weeks.
-Length requirements are specific to the elective.
-See: Required Electives by Length. - · Work-up approximately three new patients per week. - · Perform initial history and physical exams. - · Write orders (co-signed by house officer). - · Coordinate work-up and follow hospital course. - · Perform or observe all procedures on assigned patients. - · Be responsible for "scut" work on patients. - · Scrub for surgical procedures on assigned patients. - · Take night call according to intern's schedule. - · Participate in AM work rounds and attending rounds. - · Present assigned patients to attending physician. - · Participate in teaching session regularly.
+- · Block of continuous time of at least two or more weeks.
+Length requirements are specific to the elective. - · Work-up approximately three new patients per week. - · Perform initial history and physical exams. - · Write orders (co-signed by house officer). - · Coordinate work-up and follow hospital course. - · Perform or observe all procedures on assigned patients. - · Responsibility for "routine" work / follow up on patients. - · Scrub for surgical procedures on assigned patients. - · Take night call according to intern's schedule. - Participate in morning work rounds and attending rounds. - · Present assigned patients to attending physician. - · Participate in teaching session regularly.

 Type B1: Students must have direct contact with patients as a major feature of the elective.
 They are expected to obtain histories, perform physical examinations and offer diagnostic and therapeutic alternatives.
 Students need not have primary responsibility for patients.
-Such electives include the traditional consultative services in medical and surgical subspecialities as well as anesthesiology, preceptorships in primary care (medicine, pediatrics, family practice) certain experiences in community hospitals, etc.
+Such electives include the traditional consultative services in medical and surgical subspecialties as well as anesthesiology, preceptorships in primary care (medicine, pediatrics, family practice), certain experiences in community hospitals, etc.